musketyr/appsatori-pipes/README.md

 It's just like you many farmers are searching the single needle in many haystacks side by side.
 As soon as the first one finds it he tells his companions to stop the work.

-**Sprint**

-1. direct chaining results to the next node using `run` method
-2. forking the results so each item will be handled separely using the `fork` method
-3. forking the results so each item will be handled separelly but only the first successfull task will proceed to next node using the `sprint` method

-**Parallel Pipes**

-1. waiting unless all tasks have finished and continuing in parallel processing using the `next` method
-2. waiting unless all tasks have finished and passing collected result for serial processing using the `join` method
-3. waiting unless all tasks have finished and passing collected result for challange processing using the `sprint` method

 ## App Engine Details

 ### Costs